basil-reji/express-starter-kit/README.md

 The **Express Starter Kit** follows a well-organized project structure that promotes modularity and maintainability.
 Here's an overview of the directories and their respective purposes:

-1. `bin`: Contains executable scripts for running the application and other utility scripts.
+- **bin**: Contains executable scripts for running the application and utility scripts.
   - `www`: The script responsible for starting the application server.
   - `setup`: The script for running the setup app to add the admin initially (as explained in the documentation).

-2. `config`: Includes configuration files and settings for various parts of the application.
+- **config**: Includes configuration files and settings for various parts of the application.

-3. `controllers`: Contains the controllers responsible for handling the business logic of the application.
+- **controllers**: Contains the controllers responsible for handling the business logic of the application.

-4. `database`: Contains database-related files, such as database setup and models.
+- **database**: Contains database-related files, such as database setup and models.

-5. `helper`: Includes utility functions and helper modules used throughout the application.
+- **helper**: Includes utility functions and helper modules used throughout the application.

-6. `middleware`: Contains custom middleware functions to handle requests and perform various tasks, such as authentication and rate limiting.
+- **middleware**: Contains custom middleware functions to handle requests and perform various tasks, such as authentication and rate limiting.

-7. `public`: Includes static files that will be served to the client-side, such as CSS, images, and client-side JavaScript.
+- **public**: Includes static files that will be served to the client-side, such as CSS, images, and client-side JavaScript.

-8. `routes`: Contains the route handlers for different parts of the application.
+- **routes**: Contains the route handlers for different parts of the application.
 Each route file defines the endpoints and their corresponding controller functions.

-9. `scss`: Includes SCSS (Sass) files for styling the application.
+- **scss**: Includes SCSS (Sass) files for styling the application.
 These files can be compiled into CSS.

-10. `views`: Contains the Handlebars templates for dynamic HTML rendering.
+- **views**: Contains the Handlebars templates for dynamic HTML rendering.
 This directory is responsible for the application's frontend.

-11. `app.js`: The main entry point of the application where the Express app is initialized.
-This file brings all the parts together, such as middleware setup, route inclusion, and server setup.
+- **services**: Contains modules for managing specific parts of the application, such as admins and other services.

 By organizing the project into these directories, the **Express Starter Kit** makes it easier for developers to understand the application's structure and navigate through different components of the project.
 Additionally, this structure allows developers to extend and maintain the application more effectively.